Betza notation (extended)

 The XBetza extension

 XBetza is the move notation used by the XBoard user interface to allow communication of game rules with the engine, and by the Interactive Diagrams used on this website.
 It is an extended version of the original Betza notation.
-This involves addition of a number of 'convenience' modifiers and atoms for common things that otherwise would be cumbersome or impossible: e for en-passant capture, O for castling (with the piece on the board edge), a U for a Universal Leaper.
+This involves addition of a number of 'convenience' modifiers and atoms for common things that otherwise would be cumbersome or impossible: e for en-passant capture, d for friendly capture, O for castling (with the piece on the board edge), a U for a Universal Leaper.

 But the most important extension is that it allows description of 'multi-leg moves', which are a succession of elementary leaper or rider moves.
 Splitting a move into legs can be necessary not only because the legs have different directions or steps, but also because some condition has to be satisfied at the 'transition square' (e.g. that it must be empty), or some task has to be performed there (like making a capture).
 With the aid of multi-leg moves, it becomes possible to precisely describe all kinds of exotic pieces, such as lame leapers, bent riders, hook movers, locusts and multi-capturers, pieces that push other pieces, or induce extra moves in those...
 Most variants would not use such pieces at all, and if you are not interested in using them, you can safely skip the rest of this section.